Ferran Soriano: Controversies

 In January 2013, Barcelona president Sandro Rosell claimed that "Manchester City have attempted to entice a number of staff from the Camp Nou", but added "there were no fish left".
 Rosell alleged that the Manchester club tried, in an "offensive" approach, to sign players "from all levels of Barcelona's structure," and also other employees of the Catalan side.
 These allegations were not pursued.

-In February 2013, Soriano was accused by the FC Barcelona board, led by Rosell, of authorising a £1.7 million e-mail surveillance of club employees suspected of "working against" Barca's then president Joan Laporta.
+In February 2013, Soriano was accused by the Barcelona board, led by Rosell, of authorising a £1.7 million e-mail surveillance of club employees suspected of "working against" Barça's then president Joan Laporta.
 In March 2014, a judge cleared Soriano of these allegations.

 In September 2014, Soriano was found guilty in Spanair's bankruptcy case and fined with £8.6 million.
-In May 2016, the decision was overturned by the appeal court judges who concluded that Spanair’s executives were acting in trying to "save the company," and its subsequent bankruptcy was “fortuitous”.
+In May 2016, the decision was overturned by the appeal court judges, who concluded that Spanair’s executives were acting in order to try and "save the company", and its subsequent bankruptcy was “fortuitous”.